ORX: History

+Version history

 In 2009, ORX version 1.0rc0 was released.
 This version of ORX added support for Mac OS X (x86) as well as the support for Win32 and Linux (x86).
 Generic input system like keyboard, mouse and joystick input and fragment shader support were introduced.

 ORX version 1.2 was released in 2010.
 It came with bugs fixes and optimizations.
 The major update was the support for iOS and Unicode.

 ORX version 1.3rc0 was introduced in 2011.
 It came out with a bunch of new features like joint support, variable width fonts, OpenGL 2.0 and others.
 Previous issues and bugs were also resolved.
-This was the first time when android support was also added to the engine.
+This was the first time when Android support was also added to the engine.

 ORX version 1.4cr0 was introduced in 2012.
 Some new features were added to ORX in this update like Interactive console, commands, textured mesh rendering, geometry rendering and previously known issues were fixed.

-ORX version 1.11 has been released.in May 2020 with Support changes for MinGW-w64, including new support for 64bit, OSX/Retina and Windows high DPI display, Control over polled physical peripherals, Text animations and more.
+ORX version 1.11 was released in May 2020 with support changes for MinGW-w64, including new support for 64bit, OSX/Retina and Windows high DPI display, control over polled physical peripherals, text animations and more.

-ORX version 1.12 has been released in May 2021, with some Major speed & scalability improvements: from 65k to 16M concurrent objects in memory, a complete rewrite of the orxBANK module, Support for joysticks on Android-Native, a simpler Android build pipeline, Nuklear support for new projects and more.
+ORX version 1.12 has been released in May 2021, with major speed & scalability improvements, a complete rewrite of the orxBANK module, support for joysticks on Android-Native, simpler Android build pipeline and Nuklear support for new projects.

-ORX version 1.13 has been released in March 2022, with 70+ updates or new features, including a new SoundSystem plugin based on MiniAudio (OGG, WAV & MP3 files), Support for: config-driven filters for both sounds and buses, multiple sound listeners, sound panning, sound spatialization, Support for the QOI image format, Native arm64 support for MacOS 11/XCode 12.x, etc...
+ORX version 1.13 was released in March 2022, with new features, including a new SoundSystem plugin based on MiniAudio (OGG, WAV & MP3 files), support for config-driven filters for both sounds and buses, multiple sound listeners, sound panning, sound spatialization, Support for the QOI image format, native arm64 and with support for MacOS 11/XCode 12.x.

-ORX version 1.14 has been released in June 2023, with 50+ updates or new features, including a revamp of Android integration using AGDK (GameActivity, Swappy, Paddleboat).
-The list change of this version is available here.
+ORX version 1.14 was released in June 2023, with 50+ updates or new features, including a revamp of Android integration using (GameActivity, Swappy, Paddleboat).

-ORX version 1.15 has been released in August 2024, the list change of this version is available here.
+ORX version 1.15 was released in August 2024, with more than 40 updates or new features, including a new mem resource type for embedded resources, a completely overhauled FX module with support for Bezier and 30 web easing curves, and a new Trigger module for handling hierarchical events like physics collisions and object lifetimes.
+It also adds headless mode, runtime Inspector and Cheat extensions, support for Atari ST audio files via SNDH, and updated .Mod extension for .XM and .S3M audio formats, alongside many quality-of-life improvements.

-ORX version 1.16 has been released in June 2025, with 48+ updates or new features, including the Web/HTML5 platform support, runtime TrueType/OpenType font support, SDF fonts are supported too (either generated offline or at runtime).
+ORX version 1.16 was released in June 2025, with 48+ updates or new features, including the Web/HTML5 platform support, runtime TrueType/OpenType font support, SDF fonts are supported (either generated offline or at runtime).
 Support for QOA (audio) and PNM, GIF & PSD (bitmap) formats is added.
-Plugins are now handled as resources, and many more other change: the list change of this version is available here.
+Plugins are now handled as resources.

-The complete list of changes logged since version 1.0 can be found here.